 These groups are also less likely to benefit from the collaborative features that modern or cloud platforms offer because they continue to store design and engineering information locally.
 Teams that continue to coordinate projects with Excel spreadsheets, SharePoint or traditional file-share services miss out on the ability of modern PLM tools to easily share ideas, bills of materials and data across teams anywhere in the world.

 Moving teams out of these old environments requires planning, but it is fully achievable.
 For example, engineering teams can begin to migrate some functions to cloud platforms, taking advantage of the latest operating system options and updates.
-Solutions that don’t yet operate in current environments can be run on virtual engineering workstations like DXC’s engineering Virtual Desktop Infrastructure as a Service (eVDI).
+Solutions that don’t yet operate in current environments can be run on virtual engineering workstations like DXC’s Virtual Desktop Infrastructure as a Service (eVDI).
 This enables engineers to use existing endpoint equipment to access the latest Windows environments, providing engineering-class workstation experiences for nearly any device anywhere in the world.

 Similarly, companies will need to house data in ways that make it more accessible to global teams inside and outside of the company.
 One approach is to build a central in-house data center to feed locations around the world.
 Or, you can leverage services such as those from DXC that employ Amazon Web Services or Microsoft Azure to store data.
 A managed cloud or virtual private cloud approach may offer more flexibility and scalability than a centralized solution, and an outsourced service can improve team access to data with lower latency, improved security and tighter version control.